-The Government could bring in additional restrictions for pubs and lodges to operate within.

-Supply chain issues could continue to create operational problems for our suppliers.

-Inflationary pressure could increase the cost of the Group's inputs, whilst undermining consumer confidence
+Risk context The risk Potential impact Mitigation The Government could bring in additional restrictions for pubs and lodges to operate within.
+Supply chain issues could continue to create operational problems for our suppliers. nflationary pressure could increase the cost of the Group's inputs, whilst undermining consumer confidence.
 Supply chain disruption could reduce the ability of the UK to recover and grow the economy.
-It could also fuel further inflation resulting in less disposable income for consumers
+It could also fuel further inflation resulting in less disposable income for consumers.
 The import of goods from the EU could be disrupted by the Government's plan to start customs checks in early 2022.
 Fresh food is reliant upon fast delivery.
 In the event of disruption, it could be difficult to source alternative supplies of food and drink for the same cost.
 Costs of food, commodities and equipment could rise as a result of a lack of supply.
 It may be harder to secure long-term agreements with our suppliers.
 Customs duty border checks could disrupt our supply chain impacting upon the availability of food and drink brands to our pubs.

-- Positioning our guest offer at the right price point. - Continue to lobby Government on the COVID-19 safety measures operated within - Continual assessment of supply contracts and renegotiation of terms when they fall due, to protect our business from customs duties. - Where feasible, working with our key suppliers to hold stocks in the UK of food and drink sufficient to cover short-term disruption. - Consider alternative sources of supply if our suppliers have trouble importing goods.
+Positioning our guest offer at the right price point.
+Continue to lobby Government on the COVID-19 safety measures operated within our premises.
+Continual assessment of supply contracts and renegotiation of terms when they fall due, to protect our business from customs duties.
+Where feasible, working with our key suppliers to hold stocks in the UK of food and drink sufficient to cover short-term disruption.
+Consider alternative sources of supply if our suppliers have trouble importing goods competitive when prices are rising in the economy, offering an experience which is value for money.

-Movement - Increasing: We recognise the disruptive effect that cross-border controls could have upon our imports, and those of our suppliers.
-Increasing inflation would impact the cost base for many of our suppliers and pub operations, and also for our tenants.

 Opportunity: The Government's delay in custom checking all goods from the EU until the start of 2022 is welcome, and will hopefully result in greater efficiency during the customs declaration process.
-Pubs normally remain very competitive when prices are rising in the economy, offering an experience which is value for money.
+Pubs normally remain very